raheemak/c-1/README.md

 # c-1

-View script resuts file in every folder to see code and tests run.

-final
+//C++ First Term

+VIEW SCRIPT RESULTS TO SEE CODE AND TESTS RUN.

+Final

       Program to calculate the taxes that user has to pay based on marital status and income.

 Lab 10